Why is Platinum Much More Expensive Than Gold?

 Manufacturing and Labor Costs

-Platinum is also more expensive than gold due to the fact that it is slightly more difficult to work with and less platinum jewelry is produced than gold jewelry, thereby effecting the manufacturing and labor costs of platinum vs. gold.
+Platinum is also more expensive than white gold due to the fact that it is slightly more difficult to work with and less platinum jewelry is produced than gold jewelry, thereby effecting the manufacturing and labor costs of platinum vs. gold.

 Overall, you can expect to normally pay 3-4 times more for platinum than for gold.
 Although with platinum prices historically lower than average, you may be able to find platinum jewelry costing closer to 2.5 – 3 times more than gold currently.
 Still a premium, but a bargain today regardless.